top of page

 Miriam has been teaching music for 10 years in both group and one-on-one settings.
 She has taught for multiple music studios and non-profit organizations in the DFW area including the Boys and Girls Club of Greater Dallas, Big Thought, Junior Players and Arts Net.

 She has served as the pianist for several churches in the DFW area and continues to perform for weddings, corporate events and private parties.
 She enjoys writing worship songs and playing solo jazz piano and singing.
+She has been inducted into Steinway & Sons Teacher Hall of Fame in 2023.

-Currently she is the Executive Director for New Song Music Academy which has equipped over 200 students to play music they truly enjoy.
+Currently she is the Executive Director for New Song Music Academy which has equipped over 300 students to play music they truly enjoy.
 She believes that anyone can become a lifelong musician regardless of their profession.

 Juan Duran CHaNG